 This is going to sound like a lot of rules, but we want to avoid shipping disasters.
 Please understand that these guidelines are made from prior experiences, so we can avoid any issues with shipping.
 The carrier is your choice, but we prefer UPS or FedEx.
-Keep in mind that all previous shipping labels will need to be removed, so if you are using that nice box from your Amazon order, be sure to pull off the labels, or the collection just may end up being delivered back to you.
+Keep in mind that all previous shipping labels will need to be removed, so if you are using that nice box from your Amazon order, be sure to pull off or cover the labels, or the collection just may end up being delivered back to you.

-You are welcome to hand-deliver your collection to Steinmetz Hall.
+You are welcome to hand-deliver your collection to Steinmetz Hall or to a UF REC where a TA is located.
 The TA will announce the available delivery dates and times.
 Collections must be delivered M-F from 8:00-5:00 to the front office of Steinmetz Hall, or during the designated times to the TA or Dr. Baldwin.
 There will also be a cart outside of Dr. Baldwin's office when she is in class during the collection drop off dates (Steinmetz 2208).
+If you are going to pick up your collection, please include a pick-up date on your index, or make arrangements with the TA or Dr. Baldwin.